All About Human Resources Specialists

 The states with the most job growth for HR Specialist are Utah, Washington, and Nevada.
 Watch out if you plan on working in Mississippi, Maine, or District of Columbia.
 These states have the worst job growth for this type of profession.

-Salary for a HR Specialist
+HR Specialist Salary

 The typical yearly salary for Human Resources Specialists is somewhere between $36,270 and $104,390.